 Of course, there is some financial literacy included in the national curriculum but these are not standalone lessons and are instead squeezed into other subjects.
 When it comes to academies and independent schools, well they have no obligation to teach them at all.
 Whatever is offered at the moment isn't fit for purpose in preparing our young people for managing their own finances and a world that asks us to be much more independent than previous generations.

 As a financial planner, I can say from experience that there are many adults who even up to retirement have a very limited understanding of their finances.
 Where there is understanding, it has always been self-taught, either voluntarily, through necessity or involuntarily following an unfortunate event or poor decision.

 School is the last chance we have to provide meaningful financial literacy to future generations, so we can make better financial choices and know how to handle the consequences from bad ones.
 The education ship is a large one and takes a long time to manouvre, however the key changes I'm sure will be driven by technolgoical advances which in turn could make room for a better financial education.
 Some of the trends I see shaping the education system of the future are:

 The good news is that outside of academia in the real world, companies have long been aware of the above issue and have taken action themselves to educate and support their staff.
 Some of these companies include banks and professional education firms that have gone further to launch their own financial literacy courses aimed at school-aged children which are affordable, fit for purpose, and relevant.
 There are also plenty of audiobooks, reading materials and online courses available, just search anything along the lines of 'Financial Literacy for Children' and

 One structured course that provides certification is shown below but there are many more.
-If you have a child or grandchild and are worried about their financial future then maybe it something worth looking into.
+If you have a child or grandchild and are worried about their financial future then maybe it is something worth looking into.